memgraph/docs/cypher-manual/clauses/optional-match.md

 Using `OPTIONAL MATCH` when returning a relationship that doesn't exist will return the default value `NULL` instead.

-The returned property of an optional element that is `NULL` will also be `NULL`.
+The returned property of an optional element that is `NULL` will also be `NULL`:

 ```cypher
 MATCH (c1:Country { name: 'France' })